-Seligman is a town that has embraced the Mother Road and has really done a wonderful job in preserving its rich history, and attracts thousands every year to its iconic and still active businesses.
+Seligman is a town that has embraced the Mother Road and has really done a wonderful job in preserving its rich history.
+It attracts thousands every year to its iconic and still active businesses.

-Both were tremendous blows upon the small town and it soon came to a slow crawl.
-However, with the enthusiasm of Seligman's residents, the town has been well preserved and the town has again become a popular destination for Route 66' ers.
+Both were tremendous blows upon the small town, and it soon came to a slow crawl.
+However, with the enthusiasm of Seligman's residents, the town has been well preserved and has again become a popular destination for Route 66' ers.

-Be sure to stop by the Delgadillo's Route 66 Gift Shop and Visitor's Center and pick up a Walking Tour Guide to Historic Seligman, which will give you a glimpse the colorful history of the once thriving railroad town.
+Be sure to stop by Delgadillo's Route 66 Gift Shop and Visitor's Center and pick up a Walking Tour Guide to Historic Seligman, which will give you a glimpse of the colorful history of the once-thriving railroad town.

 When the railroad came through in 1882, the small settlement moved some four miles from the original site.
 The "new" town of Hackberry became an important loading point for large cattle shipments, soon ranking third in the state in volume shipped.

 These were just a few of our stops along Route 66 in western Arizona.
-You can see more, including Peach Springs, Truxton and other towns along the route in our Arizona Route 66 Gallery.
+You can read more about this stretch, including Peach Springs, Truxton, and other towns along the route, and see our journey in our Arizona Route 66 Gallery HERE.

 About the RV Parks we stayed in during this portion of our Journey:

 We stayed at the Canyon Motel and RV Park in Williams for a night.
 Very level spots, great RV park, friendly staff, professional outfit.
-Wifi had issues, and while we had good signal and could connect, we could never get anywhere.
+Wifi had issues, and while we had good signal and could connect, we could never get anywhere (in 2015).

-Keywords: Arizona, Flagstaff, Hackberry, Seligman, Williams, canyon diablo, historic, icons, route 66
+Keywords: Arizona, canyon diablo, Flagstaff, Hackberry, historic, icons, route 66, Seligman, Williams

 love reading about Route 66 always wanted to travel the whole thing but sense I can not , you do it for me .
 Love it , Keep up the good work